 While you won’t get a direct listing of who a particular ad is targeted toward (you can only gain insight into that by being a part of the target audience and seeing the ad in your feed) you will get clues to help you piece together your Facebook Ad strategy, which, if you’re marketing nerds like us, is like Christmas morning!
-There are two ways to go about spying on your competitor’s ads: through their page itself and through the Facebook Ad Library.
+There are two ways to go about spying on your competitor’s ads: through their page itself and the Facebook Ad Library.

-The first way is to take a look at the page transparency right on the Facebook page itself.
-Simply go to the page you’d like more information on, click “see more” next to Page Transparency, and voila!
+The first way is to look at the page transparency right on the Facebook page itself.
+Go to the page you’d like more information on, click “see more” next to Page Transparency, and voila!
 Here you’ll see the history of the page, the location(s) where the page is managed, and the ad(s) the company is currently running.
 It will also give you the option to click through to the Ad Library, where you can see a history of what ads the company has run in the past.

 The second way is to skip the page and go right to the Ad Library itself.
-Once there, you can search either by company or by topic.
+Once there, you can search either by a company or by topic.
 When searching by topic, you’re able to take a look at any ad that matches the criteria that you search for.
 It can take a few tries to get your search keywords right, but it is worth the added effort.
 In addition to what you can see through the Page Transparency, you can also click to see how much they have spent on individual ads and as a total of all ads.
 This not only helps you to set your own budget, but it also shows you how successful their ads have been at targeting, which is key information.
 A low spend on a long-running ad tells you there is ad space to be won with proper targeting.

 If you’re reading through this and it’s coming off a bit like a foreign language, that’s okay!
 This information is designed for people who already have a high-level knowledge of Facebook Ads.
 That’s where we come in.
-Let us flex our marketing prowess and give you expert recommendations based on this in-depth analysis.
+Let us flex our marketing prowess and give you expert social media recommendations based on this in-depth analysis.
 Give us a call today at 321-255-0900 or email us at firstname.lastname@example.org to schedule your one-on-one Facebook Ads discovery session.